acrlabs/www/acrl/posts/2026-07-20-packer-pipeline-eof.md

 that is executing the configuration and the EC2 instance that is being configured we are losing the plot.
 Ansible is waiting for a signal that it is never going to receive and the result is EOF.

-It's going so poorly at this point I ask Claude and it says this is a classic issue with SSH multiplexing.
-Spoiler: it was not SSH multiplexing.
+It's going so poorly at this point I ask Claude and it says this is a classic issue with SSH multiplexing. **Spoiler**: it was not SSH multiplexing.

 I don't believe Claude.
 But I try changing our SSH configuration anyway.
 I change SSH variables in Ansible and pass extra SSH args via Packer.
 Now I'm turning off multiplexing: EOF, increasing timeouts: EOF, and fiddling with